mitesh1612/blog/_posts/2022-03-26-journey-to-the-cloud.md

 In case of IaaS, since we are provisioning servers manually, we can setup automation using scripts or full blown applications that can hook into the metrics and monitoring information of our existing servers and consequently scale them up or down by provisioning or deprovisioning new servers.

-This all form IaaS as signified in the image below.
+This all forms IaaS as signified in the image below.

 ![]({{ site.baseurl }}/images/2022-03-26-journey-to-the-cloud/iaas.png)